Diplonemid: Habitat and ecology

-Although Diplonemidae are generally predators, some species display parasitic life strategies.
-Diplonemidae display a rich diversity in marine and freshwater environments, with their relative abundance increasing with depth.
+Although Diplonemea are generally predators, some species display parasitic life strategies.
+Diplonemea display a rich diversity in marine and freshwater environments, with their relative abundance increasing with depth.
 The diplonemids that exist in these different environments are genetically distinct, and exhibit slightly different lifestyles.
 The 'classic' diplonemids (i.e. Diplonema and Rhynchopus) are benthic, whereas the marine diplonemids, which include Hemistasia, are planktonic.

-There are potentially thousands of unknown marine Diplonemidae species, with this diversity highly stratified in accordance to depth.
-Although molecular sequencing confirms the existence of these unnamed marine Diplonemidae, information regarding their morphology and lifestyle is absent.
-As marine Diplonemidae are the most abundant and genetically diverse protists (and potentially eukaryotes) in the sea, there are strong implications that they play a key role in aquatic ecosystems.
+There are potentially thousands of unknown marine Diplonemea species, with this diversity highly stratified in accordance to depth.
+Although molecular sequencing confirms the existence of these unnamed marine Diplonemea, information regarding their morphology and lifestyle is absent.
+As marine Diplonemea are the most abundant and genetically diverse protists (and potentially eukaryotes) in the sea, there are strong implications that they play a key role in aquatic ecosystems.
 As of now, this exact role is unknown.

 Description

 Morphology and anatomy

 Classical diplonemids (i.e. Diplonema and Rhynchopus), are colourless and oblong in shape.
 They are approximately 20 μm in length and possess a microtubule layer underneath their plasma membrane.
 Adjacent to it is a mitochondrion with discoidal cristae.
 They also possess two flagella of equal length, both of which lack paraxial rods.
 The two basal bodies originate from a subapical pocket, which merges with an adjacent feeding apparatus.
 This feeding apparatus is surrounded by many food vacuoles and reinforced by microtubules.

-Nonclassical Diplonemidae (i.e. Hemistasia) are diverse in size but share many morphological aspects with the classic diplonemids.
-However, a great majority of these marine Diplonemidae have never been seen, with their existence only confirmed through molecular analysis.
+Nonclassical Diplonemea (i.e. Hemistasia) are diverse in size but share many morphological aspects with the classic diplonemids.
+However, a great majority of these marine Diplonemea have never been seen, with their existence only confirmed through molecular analysis.

-Although Diplonemidae do not possess pellicular strips like euglenids, they still move via metaboly.
+Although Diplonemea do not possess pellicular strips like euglenids, they still move via metaboly.

-Diplonemidae also exhibit the compartmentalization of glycolytic and gluconeogenic enzymes into peroxisomes.
+Diplonemea also exhibit the compartmentalization of glycolytic and gluconeogenic enzymes into peroxisomes.
 These organelles are referred to as glycosomes, and is a characteristic feature also shared with their sister taxon, the kinetoplastids.

 Life cycles

-Diplonemidae are capable of sexual reproduction, as genes involved in meiosis have been found.
-Although marine diplonemids appear to reproduce sexually, not much is known about diplonemid reproduction as Euglenozoans rarely demonstrate sexual processes.
+Diplonemea are capable of sexual reproduction, as genes involved in meiosis have been found.
+Although marine diplonemids appear to reproduce sexually, not much is known about diplonemid reproduction as euglenozoans rarely demonstrate sexual processes.